hulloitskai/dgen/README.md

 ## Integration

-`dgen` is a wrapper around an internal library, `throughput`, which contains the real repeating and buffering logic.
-To create a program that is able to use `dgen`'s string dumping algorithm, simply import `throughput`:
+`dgen` is a thin wrapper around an internal library, `throughput`, which contains the actual repeating and buffering logic.
+To create a program with `dgen`'s string dumping capabilities, simply import `throughput`:

 ```go
 import (